rbtcollins/bitnami-docker/tutorials/redmine.md

 Notice that the hostname we have used for our database connection is `mariadb`.
 We will use this as the alias when setting up the link between the MariaDB and the Ruby containers.

-We have also specified a user and database for redmine.
+We have also specified a user and database for Redmine.
 We will specify environment variables to the MariaDB container to create these in the docker compose specification.

-### Step 3: Create a Nginx Virtual Host
+### Step 3: Create an nginx Virtual Host

 Create a folder name `nginx-vhost` in your project directory.